Community holds peace walk for 16-year-old killed in Southwest Philadelphia

-PHILADELPHIA (WPVI) -- They're familiar scenes across the city of Philadelphia, complete with yellow police tape and yellow markers on the ground, indicating the latest shooting.

-How to stop gun violence is now the target of a new city-wide initiative by local lawmakers.

-On the same block where a 16-year-old was shot and killed, activists and authorities went door to door talking to residents on the 5600 block of Grays Avenue as part of a peace walk Friday.
+PHILADELPHIA (WPVI) -- On the same block where a 16-year-old was shot and killed, activists and authorities went door to door talking to residents on the 5600 block of Grays Avenue as part of a peace walk Friday.

 "Any kind of violence is unacceptable, but violence inside a playground is absolutely ridiculous," said Philadelphia police captain Scott Drissel.